Find Grad Schools

 88 Yearly Graduations

 The 6th most popular school in the country for english language & literature majors who are seeking their master's degree is Vermont College of Fine Arts.
 Roughly 300 attend the school each year.
 During the most recent year for which we have data, 88 people received their master's degree in english language & literature from VCFA.
-Around 16% of these students were from an underrepresented racial-ethnic group, and 87% were women.
-Vermont College of Fine Arts english language & literature graduates who receive their master's degree go on to jobs earning a median salary of $43,520.
+About 79% of this group were women, and 17% were students from an underrepresented racial-ethnic group.

 #8